darwinissimo/tellu/README.md

 # tellu
-1# - Implementation of chat app for android
+1# - Implementation of chat app for Android